 Table of Contents

-Why You'll Love This Hot Chocolate
+Why You'll Love This Recipe

-- Versatile: You can easily swap or change ingredients to your taste preference.
+- Versatile.
+You can easily swap or change ingredients to your taste preference.

-The foundation of any exceptional hot chocolate lies in the chocolate itself.
-Opt for high-quality dark chocolate with a cocoa content of at least 60% and good quality milk chocolate chips.
-Using cheap chocolate in hot chocolate can significantly impact the taste and overall quality of the beverage.
+Using cheap chocolate can significantly impact the taste and overall quality of the beverage.
 They can contain a higher proportion of sugar and less cocoa, contain more fillers such as vegetable oils or waxes, contain artificial flavors, colors, and preservatives, and leave a bitter aftertaste.

 Ingredients